Privacy Policy

 Cookies and Local Storage

 Scholar uses Firebase Authentication, which stores authentication session tokens in your browser's local storage to keep you signed in between visits.
 This is strictly necessary for the platform to function and does not require your consent.
+We also use Google reCAPTCHA and Firebase App Check to protect against bots and abuse, which may set cookies or store tokens on your device; this processing is governed by Google's privacy policy.
 We do not use advertising cookies or tracking cookies.

 Third-Party Services

-Scholar uses Google Firebase for its backend infrastructure.
-Google may process certain technical data as part of providing this service.
+Scholar uses Google Firebase for its backend infrastructure, and Google reCAPTCHA and Firebase App Check to protect the platform from bots and abuse.
+Google may process certain technical data as part of providing these services.
 This processing is governed by Google's privacy policy, available at policies.google.com/privacy.
-Scholar also queries the UK Government Get Information About Schools API when users search for schools or colleges during onboarding.
-No personal data is sent to this service.
+Scholar also queries the UK Government Get Information About Schools service when you look up a school, college, or university while building or editing your profile; only the name you type to search is sent to that service, not your account details or other personal data.

 Changes to This Policy